EleckFan5935/Pokeclicker-Event-Pokedex-Enhancement/README.md

 ## (New) Battle Frontier Rewards
 Adds more rewards to Battle Frontier, like roamers and legendaries.
 Please note that this function is in Beta and will likely change in future.
+These are the ones we wanted at developpement start.

 - [ ] Jirachi : Stage 500 instead of roamer status *(Jirachi is roamer, awe want to also add her to Battle Frontier.)*